 - Don’t give up.
 It’s normal to have setbacks when working towards any goal.
 Just remember to dust yourself off and keep going!

-There are many habits and behaviours that can keep you trapped in poverty.
-But the good news is that if you’re willing to put in the work, it is possible to escape poverty and achieve financial security.
+Many habits and behaviours can keep you trapped in poverty.
+But the good news is that if you’re willing to put in the work, you can escape poverty and achieve financial security.

 Start by setting some specific, realistic and achievable goals.

-Then take action towards those goals, making sure to stick to your budget and plan.
+Then take action towards those goals, sticking to your budget and plan.

-And finally, don’t give up – even if you have setbacks along the way.
+And finally, don’t give up – even if you have setbacks.
 With dedication and perseverance, you can overcome anything!

 Get an education and learn new skills.